 On so many occasions when talking with fellow software developers I feel the art, design and psychology aspect is completely overlooked.
 I still vividly remember a discussion I once had about Apple’s iPhone.

 The view was basically that Apple had not done anything because they had not created the touch display, the CPU or the battery.
-All the parts where already there and in the view of these developers, Apple had just assembled the parts.
+All the parts were already there.
+In the opinion of these developers, Apple had just assembled the parts.
 Something anyone could have done.

-It betrays a common attitude that design requires no work, or isn’t even there.
-It is as if you regard some spagetti code which does the same task as some well crafted, well structured and highly readable code as the same thing, just because when executed it does the same.
+This betrays a common attitude that design requires no work, or isn’t even there.
+It is as if you regard some spaghetti code which does the same task as some well-crafted, well-structured and highly readable code as the same thing, just because when executed it does the same.

 If you care about the craftsmanship of software development, you know that just getting the code to run and do the intended task is just a small part of programming.
 Making sure that it is written so it can easily be understood, modified and tested is crucial.
 Getting there has much in common with what is required from tasteful design.